Abortion, Race, and Ethnicity

 A Turning Point?
 Americans Grapple With COVID-19 Amid Enduring Partisan and Racial Divisions

-The November 2020 APS explores how Americans are grappling with COVID-19 amid soaring numbers of infections, finding that more Americans say they would get a free, FDA-approved vaccine, but large partisan divisions persist.
-It also challenges the “shy Trump voter” hypothesis, offering possible explanations for Trump’s increased support among non-white voters.
+The November 2020 APS explores how Americans are grappling with COVID-19 amid soaring numbers of infections.
+Though large partisan divisions persist, more Americans say they would get a free, FDA-approved vaccine.
+It also challenges the “shy Trump voter” hypothesis and explores possible explanations for Trump’s increased support among non-white voters.
 Continue Reading →

 STEM Perspectives: Attitudes, Opportunities, and Barriers in America’s STEM Workforce

-In a survey of STEM graduates, our scholars explore opinions of the STEM field, career satisfaction, and why some STEM degree holders have exited the field.
+In a survey of STEM graduates, our scholars explore opinions of the STEM field, STEM career satisfaction, and why some STEM degree holders have exited the field.
 Continue Reading →

 The Parents are Not All Right: The Experiences of Parenting During a Pandemic

-Parenting during a pandemic has placed a huge burden on those with children at home.
-As parent’s think about sending their children back to school during the coronavirus pandemic, mothers are especially anxious about the idea.
-Mothers have experienced a decline in mental health, especially single mothers.
+Parenting during the pandemic placed a huge burden on those with children at home.
+Mothers (especially single mothers) have experienced a decline in mental health and are especially anxious about sending their children back to school.
 Continue Reading →

 Hardship, Anxiety, and Optimism: Racial and Partisan Disparities in Americans’ Response to COVID-19